z-e-a/node-nodejs-basics/Readme.md

 Solution represents several nested folders inside `src` containing implementation of necessary functionality inside

+## Technical requirements

+- Any external tools and libraries are not used.
+There's no any dependencies
+- Tested on recommended 22.x.x version of Node.js (exactly v22.9.0)
+- Signature of pre-written functions was kept as in the original source
+- Prefered asynchronous API whenever possible

 ## Check
 For check simplification `package.json` includes prepared npm-scripts.